NotKingSnow/HOTDW10Trivia/README.md

 a "Wandering Crow", "A Wandering Crow"

 q "**In A Game of Thrones, two members of King Robert's small council spoke out against assassinating Daenerys Taragaryen.
-Eddard Stark was one, who was the other?**" a "Ser Barristan Selmy", "Barristan Selmy, "Barristan"
+Eddard Stark was one, who was the other?**" a "Ser Barristan Selmy", "Barristan Selmy", "Barristan"

 q "**In A Game of Thrones, what is the name of the ship contracted by Eddard Stark to get his daughters out of King's Landing?**" a "The Wind Witch", "Wind Witch"